neveenaburomman/advanced-js-reading-notes/21-Context API.md

 The Context API is a React structure that enables you to exchange unique details and assists in solving prop-drilling from all levels of your application , React API can solve a lot of problems that modern applications face related to state management and how they're passing state to their components

+Context is primarily used when some data needs to be accessible by many components at different nesting levels.
+Apply it sparingly because it makes component reuse more difficult.
+If you only want to avoid passing some props through many levels, component composition is often a simpler solution than context.

 ## When to Use Context?
 Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language.
 For example, in the code below we manually thread through a “theme” prop in order to style the Button component: